RAMP Bear Put Spread Strategy

 LiveRamp Holdings, Inc. operates as a technology enterprise, delivering sophisticated enterprise data connectivity solutions throughout the United States, Europe, and the Asia-Pacific region.
 Its product portfolio includes: RampID: A fundamental identifier focused on individuals.
 Safe Haven: A robust platform designed to empower businesses with data utilization.
 LiveRamp Data Marketplace: A key tool that facilitates the fluid integration of audience data from various proprietors within the broader marketing landscape.
 AbiliTec: A specialized platform for resolving offline identity discrepancies.
 LiveRamp serves a diverse clientele spanning numerous sectors, including finance, insurance, investment services, retail, automotive, telecommunications, high technology, consumer packaged goods, healthcare, travel, entertainment, non-profit organizations, and governmental bodies, among many others.

-A beta of 1.28 places RAMP roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+A beta of 1.27 places RAMP roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+RAMP pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a bear put spread on RAMP?